 The University complies with Title IX of the Education Amendments of 1972, prohibiting discrimination on the basis of sex in federally assisted educational programs and activities.
-Anyone in the university community wishing to discuss a Title IX matter should call the Office of Title IX or the Office for Inclusion, Diversity, and Equal Opportunity.
+Anyone in the university community wishing to discuss a Title IX matter should call the Office of Affirmative Action which is the Title IX coordinator.